-- 1. At least 51% of the fund's assets must be invested in equities of small and medium-sized German companies (mid caps and small caps).
-Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 2.
-Up to 49% of the fund's assets may be invested in all other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment.
-Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 3.
+At least 51% of the fund's assets are invested in equities.
+The assets acquired for the fund are equities of medium-sized and small European companies (mid caps and small caps) with above-average growth prospects.
+Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.

+Up to 49% of the fund's assets may be invested in other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment.
+Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.

+Up to 20% of the fund's assets may be invested in interest-bearing securities.
+Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities in this respect.

+Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 3 hereof at their attributable value as defined in the

 Up to 10% of the fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 4.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.

 In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets are invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.